parthasarathy27/frontend-development-tutorial/README.md

 alert("Hello, " + userInput + "!");
 ```

 Feel free to explore and modify these files to understand the basics of web development using HTML, CSS, and JavaScript.
-Happy coding!
+Happy coding!!!

 ![image](https://www.p92.com/binaries/content/gallery/p92website/technologies/htmlcssjs-details.png)